Back areas provide parking & green space.

 A new, house-like building was added to the property to the west of the main building.
 The two-story structure had four apartments, two on each floor.

-All apartments are light, attractive one-bedroom units with a fully equipped kitchen, living/dining room, full bath, bedroom and a new washer and drier.
+All apartments were light, attractive one-bedroom units with a fully equipped kitchen, living/dining room, full bath, bedroom and a new washer and drier.
 The rent includes heat and air conditioning, cable television and water.

 Pursuant to its initial temporary permit, VSH went before the City Council again in 2008 and received not only a permanent permit, but the unanimous endorsement and support of council, the local newspaper and its community.